Alcohol Use Disorder in Veterans and Active-Duty Military

 Prevalence

-The numbers are striking.
-In a nationally representative sample of 4,069 U.S. veterans, lifetime DSM-5 AUD prevalence was 40.8% (95% CI: 39.2–42.3%) and past-year AUD was 10.5% (95% CI: 9.6–11.5%) [1].
-These figures are not marginal — they represent a population-level crisis.
+The scale of AUD in the veteran population is substantial.
+In a nationally representative sample of 4,069 U.S. veterans, lifetime DSM-5 AUD prevalence was 40.8% (95% CI: 39.2–42.3%) and past-year AUD was 10.5% (95% CI: 9.6–11.5%), with severe AUD affecting 12.0% of veterans [1].
+These figures substantially exceed age-matched civilian rates and represent a genuine public health burden.

 Combat Exposure and Deployment